wyattschwanbeck/Fair-Price-Per-Share-Calculator/README.md

 3. Load financial statements to CSV format
 4. Calculate value drivers
 5. Project valuation on excel for desired amount of years. (line 35 last parameter denotes years_to_project)

+Warnings about the data:
+1. Depreciation is not calculated... because most companies to not share "Gross, property plant and equipment" on their balance sheets.
+It is defaulted at 40%, much higher than most companies actually depreciate their equipment.
+You can calculate this by dividing total "Depreciation" from cash flow sheet by "Gross, property plant and equipment" usually provided in the actual annual 10k.